qjack001/Digital-Business-Card/README.md

 [**Jack Guinane**](https://github.com/qjack001) - Design and development

 ## License
-This project is licensed under the Apache License 2.0
+This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details.